1. Where in the world were you?

 2. What work were you doing there?

-3. What did this work mean for your students, peers and/or the university?
+3. What does this work mean for your students, peers and/or the university?

 4. Tell our readers something they should do if they ever visit this locale.